bcbi/BCBI_base.jl/README.md

 ```bash
 make -C $(JULIA_PKGDIR)/v0.6/Rmath/deps/src/Rmath-julia-0.2.0/ CFLAGS=-v
 ```
-:exclamation: Rmath is needed by Gadfly and thus we pre-installed it to apply fix

 Rmath was then rebuilt in julia

 ```julia
 Pkg.build("Rmath")
 ````
+:exclamation: Rmath is needed by Gadfly and thus it was pre-installed to apply the fix

-In Julia's REPL
+Back to Julia's REPL

 ```julia
 using BCBI_base